turbot/steampipe-plugin-snowflake/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-For example: List inactive users
+For example, to list inactive users:

 ```sql
 select